lindahafrifa-code/Volve-Field-Production-Analytics-Python-Jupyter/README.md

 Equinor's Volve open dataset, licensed CC BY-NC-SA 4.0.
 Data belongs to © Equinor, ExxonMobil E&P Norway, Bayerngas Norge, and the Norwegian Petroleum Directorate.
-Downloaded from databricks and Used here to learn ONLY.
+Downloaded from Databricks and Used here to learn ONLY.

 ---